shadowy-pycoder/mshark/README.md

 Usage: mshark [OPTIONS]
 Options:
   -h    Show this help message and exit.
   -D	Display list of interfaces and exit.
+  -V	Show version and build information
   -b int
     	The maximum size of packet queue. (default 8192) -c int
     	The maximum number of packets to capture.
   -e string
     	BPF filter expression.
-Example: "ip proto tcp" -f value
+Example: "ip proto tcp".
+  -f value
     	File extension(s) to write captured data.
 Supported formats: stdout, txt, pcap, pcapng -i string
     	The name of the network interface.
 Example: eth0 (default "any") -p	Promiscuous mode.
 This setting is ignored for "any" interface.
 Defaults to false.
   -s int
     	The maximum length of each packet snapshot.
 Defaults to 65535.
   -t duration
     	The maximum duration of the packet capture process.
 Example: 5s -v	Display full packet info when capturing to stdout or txt.
 ```